About staying in Mallorca

 Port d'Alcúdia - Package holidays

-The north east of Mallorca can be overlooked, being the furthest away from the airport.
-However, it’s the perfect get-away-from-it-all holiday as it's a slightly quieter area.
-Home to the Llevant Natural Park, with its wild hills and birdlife, the north-east boasts beautiful tranquil countryside as well as pretty beaches and coves.
-The hilltop villages of Artá and Capdepera are really charming; both have an impressive fortress or castle and tiny winding alleyways that hide boutiques and art galleries.
-Accommodation choices in the area range from hotels and apartments in the traditional resorts of Colonia de Sant Pere, Cala Ratjada and Canyamel, to some really fantastic fincas and small luxury hotels which attract families and groups of friends.
+The north-east of Mallorca, being slightly quieter than other northern destinations, has the scope to create the perfect get-away-from-it-all holiday.
+Home to the Llevant Natural Park with its wild hills and birdlife, the north-east boasts beautiful tranquil countryside as well as pretty beaches and coves.
+There are also some really charming towns in the area like the hilltop villages of Artá and Capdepera, both boasting an impressive fortress or castle and tiny winding alleyways that conceal boutiques and quaint art galleries.
+Accommodation choices in the area range from hotels and apartments in the traditional resorts of Colonia de Sant Pere, Cala Ratjada and Canyamel, to some really fantastic fincas and small luxury hotels perfect for families and large groups of friends who prefer to stay in more rural areas.
+The north-east is primarily popular amongst Germans.

 East Mallorca accommodation

-The east coast resorts tend to attract families due to a large quantity of reasonably priced child-friendly hotels, self-catering apartments and villas.
+The east coast of Mallorca consists mainly of beach resorts which tend to attract families due to a large quantity of reasonably priced child-friendly hotels, self-catering apartments and villas.
 This area has the most varied coastline and hosts a number of unique splendid beaches, coves and caves to visit, along with a wide range of activities to get involved in.
+The area principally attracts English holidaymakers but there have been a few more Swedish and German visitors choosing the area in recent years.

 Cala Millor - Tourist residences & hotels

 Cala Millor marks the beginning of a host of purpose-built resorts that are dotted along the eastern coastline of the island between its glorious beaches and caves.
-There are long stretches of golden white sand that meet crystal clear seas in the area lined by beachside apartment blocks and touristy hotels.
+The area consists of long stretches of golden white sand that meet crystal clear seas lined by beachside apartment blocks and touristy hotels.
 There’s everything you would expect in a typical Spanish holiday resort with a lengthy list of restaurants to choose from and a variety of entertainment in the evenings including karaoke bars and live music.

 Cala d’Or - Apartment blocks & family-friendly hotels